yclanlan/imagefont/README.md

-Put all the font images into the  font-image file ! and update the preload function
+Put all the font images into the  font-image file ! and update the preload function in sketchforimg.js